mnfst/docs-baas/webhooks.md

 # Webhooks

-**Webhooks** are a way for an app to send automated real-time notifications to another app when something occurs.
-That "something" is called an [event](./webhooks.md#hook-events), and in Manifest you have 8 of those where you can hook HTTP requests.
+**Webhooks** are a way for an app to send automated real-time notifications to another app when a specific [event](./webhooks.md#hook-events) occurs.
+In Manifest, there are 8 predefined events where you can hook HTTP requests.

-Webhooks are useful to connect to connect other applications or tho trigger a micro-service like notifying someone or update a file.
+Webhooks are useful to connect other applications or to trigger a micro-service like notifying someone or update a file.

 ## Syntax